-Leadership development that promotes psychological safety is rapidly becoming an essential need in all companies.
-What is psychological safety?
-To summarize, it is a shared belief that it is safe to discuss ideas, experiment, take risks, give feedback, and learn from mistakes.
-Overall, it promotes a healthy company culture and individual accountability.
-In fact, research shows that psychological safety is the number-one factor in having a successful team.
-A factor that Captain Sully Sullenberger, made famous by the ‘Miracle on the Hudson’ event, believes is critical.
+Leadership development that supports building psychological safety has become integral to success in today’s marketplace.
+What is psychological safety and, even more important, how do we cultivate it on our teams?
+In sum, BlueEQ describes psychological safety as a “shared belief that it is safe to discuss ideas, experiment, take risks, give feedback, and learn from mistakes.”
+In essence, it promotes healthy company culture and encourages individual accountability.
+In fact, research shows that psychological safety is the number-one factor at work on strong, profitable teams.

-In contrast, when a workplace is not psychologically safe, company culture and strategy suffer.
+By contrast, when a workplace is not psychologically safe, company culture and strategy suffer.
 Due to fear of ridicule, teammates tend to keep ideas to themselves.
-When team members fear for their jobs, they do not give candid feedback.
-In short, individuals on the team operate in isolated self-preservation mode.
-This is an extremely counter-productive mindset.
-Unfortunately, it is one we often see in one form or another.
+When team members fear for their jobs, they withhold candid, constructive feedback and effectively undermine collaboration.
+In short, individuals on the team become isolated as they operate in self-preservation mode.
+This is extremely counterproductive.
+Unfortunately, we too often see this in one form or another.